Toothache and dental pain relief

 Among a number of dental challenges human beings can face, toothache is likely to be the most pressing one.
 In fact, Georg Christoph Lichtenberg (1742 - 1799), first German professor of experimental physics and known as an author and art critic for his scientific treatises and witty aphorisms, wrote the following in his "wastebook": "To invent an infallible remedy for toothache by which it would be instantly arrested, might well be worth as much and more than the discovery of yet another planet."

-Since my best friend and I discovered for ourselves what personally seems like a truly infallible home toothache remedy (salt water, salt, tea tree oil, which we have successfully tested time and again), I can only shake my head in amazement (and horror) at the way we are being held "prisoner" and at the mercy of the "dental industry"...
+Since my best friend and I discovered for ourselves what personally seems like a truly infallible home toothache remedy (salt water, salt, tea tree oil, which we have successfully tested time and again [and later complemented with the powerful urine treatment]), I can only shake my head in amazement (and horror) at the way we are being held "prisoner" and at the mercy of the "dental industry"...
 Like many or most in the westernized world, I grew up being told by dentists, family and the media that once you have a toothache denoting the presence of a "cavity", there is nothing you can do to truly help or cure it since teeth, once attacked and softened by caries, will never heal or repair themselves.
 All you can supposedly do is take whatever pain medicine, home remedy or herb you can think of to temporarily ease, alleviate or hopefully stop the pain while rushing to see the emergency dentist or oral surgeon at the earliest possible time since s/he holds the only effective tools to "properly" repair the tooth cavity and get the tooth fixed via drilling, filling (and billing).
 And of course, once you have caries bacteria starting to gnaw away at your tooth, there is no means known on this earth to stop them from relentlessly progressing, which could be found outside the dentist's office and chair.

 I know differently now - at least with respect to my own teeth, and I understand those of some others following similar principles.